 A Secure Agent provides secure communication between Salesforce and on-premises data in SharePoint 2010 or 2013.
-The Files Connect on-premises solution is available only to customers who already own the license.

-Note: The Secure Agent setup process is available only to customers who have the paid permission set license, "Files Connect for on-premises external data sources."
-This license is no longer available for purchase.
+Note: The Secure Agent setup process requires a paid permission set license, "Files Connect for on-premises external data sources."
+For information about permission set licenses, see Salesforce Help.